 The U.S. Customs Service is in the process of adding eight Lockheed Martin P-3s to its inventory by 2002 and plans this summer to detail its modernization and procurement plans for the entire air fleet, according to Jim Culbertson, program manager for aviation maintenance.
 Lockheed Martin is modifying two P-3s for Customs and has a contract to complete six more by 2002, said Culbertson.
 Congress approved a $150 million special appropriation last year to fund the upgrades to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Customs Service modifies more P-3s, evaluates aviation fleet".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Customs Service modifies more P-3s, evaluates aviation fleet".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.